Free Trial

 Image showing feature gates within the document editor

-Less reading, more learning
+1. Less reading, more learning

 Features can be better understood through usage rather than through the paywall.

-Superior observability
+2. Superior observability

-A SaaS standard
+3. A SaaS standard

-A free trial allows small business owners to see for themselves how Invoice Simple can integrate into their day-to-day work.
+A free trial allows business owners to see for themselves how Invoice Simple can integrate into their day-to-day work.

 Trust through Transparency